 Children at risk

 The council is deskilling specialist experienced health visitors by introducing a split-level service.
-A 'junior' health visitor role no longer has specialist responsibilities like 'complex safeguarding' of children at risk of criminal exploitation.
+A 'junior' health visitor role no longer has specialist responsibilities like 'complex safeguarding' of children at risk because of family health and social problems.

 This will put young children and families at risk - and risk the smaller number of 'seniors' burning out with stress.